-e-TeleQuote's security measures designed to protect against breaches of security and other interference with its systems and networks are not fully mature.
+e-TeleQuote's security measures are designed to protect against breaches of security and other interference with its systems and networks operate independently from Primerica systems.
 If e-TeleQuote is subject to cyber-attacks or security breaches or is otherwise unable to safeguard the security and privacy of confidential data, including personal health information, e-TeleQuote's business may be harmed, which could have a material adverse effect on our business, financial condition and results of operations.

 e-TeleQuote's services involve the collection, processing, use, transmission, and storage of confidential and personal information of consumers and current and former employees, including protected health information subject to the Health Insurance Portability and Accountability Act of 1996 ("HIPAA") and other individually identifiable health information.
 Accordingly, e-TeleQuote is subject to international, federal and state regulations, and in some cases contractual obligations, that require us to establish and maintain policies and procedures designed to protect HIPAA and other personal and sensitive information. e-TeleQuote has implemented and maintains certain security measures intended to protect against breaches of security and other interference with its systems and networks resulting from attacks by third parties, including hackers, and from employee or representative error or malfeasance.
-We expect to make future significant expenditures relating to privacy and security to ensure that e-TeleQuote's information security measures meet our and industry information security standards.
+We have made and expect to continue making future expenditures relating to privacy and security to ensure that e-TeleQuote's information security measures continue to align with industry information security standards.

-Despite the measures e-TeleQuote has taken and may in the future take to address and mitigate cybersecurity and technology risks, we cannot assure that its systems and networks will not be subject to breaches or interference.
+Despite the measures e-TeleQuote has taken and may in the future take to address and mitigate cybersecurity and technology risks, we cannot be certain that its systems and networks will not be subject to breaches or interference.
 Any such breaches or interference by third parties or by licensed health insurance agents or employees that may occur in the future, including the failure of any one of these systems for any reason, could cause significant interruptions to its operations, damage its or our reputation, cause the termination of relationships with government-run health insurance exchanges, carriers, customers, and marketing partners, reduce demand for services and subject e-TeleQuote to significant liability and expense as well as regulatory action and lawsuits, any of which could have a material adverse effect on our business, financial condition and results of operations.